Meet Alex Iglecia, MA

 What will contribute to a greater world?

-Alex has developed a unique process that helps leaders get the kind of clarity about their life’s work that typically takes months and years of deep searching.
+I developed a unique process that helps leaders get the kind of clarity about their life’s work that typically takes months and years of deep searching.
 In less than an hour, you can walk away with a radically personalized roadmap for your personal growth and creative contributions.

 This Global Contribution Map helps people find more ease and alignment with what they’re great at, want to do, and feel they must do with their life on earth.